 For the packaging machine Bulk chocolate In our pursuit of minimizing packaging, we also provide the option of bulk, unpackaged chocolate.
 This offering proves especially beneficial for zero-waste stores and market-style retail setups.
 Furthermore, we cater to larger industries by supplying liquid chocolate/ couverture, available in buckets or even containers.
 4.4 Transport For international customers, our products are primarily transported via trucks and ships, with air freight used as a last resort in exceptional cases.
 Notably, customers are accountable for arranging transportation from our production facilities to their respective points of sale.
 4.5 Customer satisfaction Our enduring customer relationships are evidence of the exceptional satisfaction derived from our work.
 Our products regularly earn recognition and awards for their outstanding quality.
 A recent example is our Easter bunny creation, Flora, which triumphed in a tasting event at A bon entendeur (RTS), where especially the tasty cocoa note, the texture and the breaking properties of the chocolate were praised.
 4.6 Marketing and communication Chocolat Bernrain's sustainability information is currently accessible to customers through the website and factsheets.
 However, this dissemination has been passive in nature.
 There is a notable absence of a comprehensive strategy for actively and consistently communicating our multifaceted commitments, particularly in the realm of online channels.
 This shortfall occasionally leads to a lack of clarity when seeking such information, potentially causing potential customers to favor competitors with more proactive communication approaches.
 Recognizing this limitation, we are dedicated to enhancing our communication practices.
 From 2023 onwards, we have embarked on a proactive endeavor to engage customers through online platforms.
 Initial trials have shown positive responses, particularly from startups and smaller clientele.
-Such online engagement also holds the potential to contribute positively to our CO_2 emissions reduction, partially substituting traditional trade fair attendance and subsequently diminishing employee travel distances.
+Such online engagement also holds the potential to contribute positively to our CO2 emissions reduction, partially substituting traditional trade fair attendance and subsequently diminishing employee travel distances.
 In the long run, these digital initiatives might even supplant some of our reliance on trade fairs.
 However, it is important to acknowledge that trade fairs continue to offer valuable opportunities for fostering relationships with current clients and forging connections with potential new customers 5.
 Procurement and raw materials A large part of our raw materials are Fairtrade and organic certified.
 We buy cocoa mainly directly from smallholder cooperatives in Latin America.
 In addition to certified raw materials, we are involved in various initiatives and projects for sustainable chocolate supply chains.

 Table 4 Proportions of purchased organic and Fairtrade certified cocoa products (butter and mass) since 2017.
 Conventional cocoa is always Rainforest Alliance (RA) certified at our company.
 Fairtrade cocoa is always certified organic and vice versa.

-We are organic and fairtrade experts

-materials.

-A substantial majority of our agricultural raw materials (approximately 80%) hold dual Fairtrade and organic certifications (refer to Table 4).
+This chapter explains which certifications we rely on and how we work with suppliers to ensure a supply of sustainably produced raw materials.
+It also sheds light on how we work in our supply chain to promote sustainability beyond the purchase of certified raw materials.
+We are organic and fairtrade experts A substantial majority of our agricultural raw materials (approximately 80%) hold dual Fairtrade and organic certifications (refer to Table 4).
 We have consistently upheld a collaborative partnership with our producers as a central principle.
 Ensuring a sustainable livelihood for cocoa farmers is paramount, prompting us to pay above-standard prices for our raw materials.
 Presently, diverse certifications underscore our commitment to ethically sourced materials.
-Our pioneering spirit dates back to 1991 when we collaborated with OS3, now known as Claro Fairtrade AG, to create one of the first fairtrade chocolates. sustainability beyond the purchase of certified raw
+Our pioneering spirit dates back to 1991 when we collaborated with OS3, now known as Claro Fairtrade AG, to create one of the first fairtrade chocolates.